 - Share the Camera – Don’t be afraid to pass the torch.
 Chances are there will be more than one amateur photographer in the room.
 Let someone else take photos for a while so you’re part of the memories.

-We’re keeping technical recommendation list relatively short so you have time to eat, drink, and be merry.
+We’re keeping the technical recommendation list relatively short so you have time to eat, drink, and be merry.
 Don’t be afraid to use semi-automatic settings like aperture priority or shutter priority.
-Find settings that work and enjoy these memorable times with your family and friends.
+Find the camera settings that work and enjoy these memorable times with your family and friends.

 Share Your Photos